U.S. Army 250th Birthday - Daniel Carr

 For the U.S. Army's 250th Birthday celebration, the U.S. Army Aviation and Missile Command (AMCOM) interviewed various members of the workforce.
-Daniel Carr currently works as a Technical Writer in the AMCOM Logistics Center.
-Daniel speaks on his as an Army Civilian, how the Army has shaped his career and how he sees the Army evolving over the years.
+Daniel Carr currently works for the AMCOM Logistic Center.
+Daniel speaks on his time as an Army Civilian, memories of serving alongside soldiers and some words for the next generation.

 |Date Taken: